 The Wall Street Journal blog has published convicted Enron executive Jeff Skilling 237 page appellate brief.

-You may wonder how these lawyers got around the requirement in the Federal Rules that a brief may contain no more than 14,000 words.
+You may wonder how these lawyers got around the requirement in the Federal Rules that a brief may contain only 14,000 words.
 His lawyers filed a motion asking the appeals court to accept a longer brief.
 One blog, Talk Left, said that: “Jeff Skilling is serving 24 years in prison.
 The trial lasted several months.
 If his lawyers say they need 237 pages to present his arguments, I say let them.”
 While I suspect the guy is guilty, I could not agree more.